Western comics: Origins

-The first Western stories to appear in the comics were in the mid-1930s: National Allied's New Fun Comics #1 (Feb.
+The first Western stories to appear in the comic books were in the mid-1930s: National Allied's New Fun Comics #1 (Feb.
 1935) ran the modern-West feature "Jack Woods" and the Old West feature "Buckskin Jim"; Centaur Publications' The Comics Magazine #1 (May 1936) ran the feature "Captain Bill of the Rangers"; and David McKay Publications's Feature Book #1 (May 1937) and a single issue of King Comics (also 1937) featured King of the Royal Mounted reprints before Dell took over licensing of the character.
 Dell Comics' The Funnies published a run of short adaptations of B-movie Westerns starting in vol. 2, issue #20 (May 1938).
 Whitman Comics' Crackajack Funnies ran regular Western features (including Tom Mix stories) beginning with issue #1 in June 1938.

 The first stand-alone Western comics titles were published by Centaur Publications.
 Star Ranger and Western Picture Stories both debuted from the publisher in late 1936, cover-dated Feb.
 1937.
 Star Ranger ran for 12 issues, becoming Cowboy Comics for a couple of issues, and then becoming Star Ranger Funnies.
 The series ended in October 1939.
 Western Picture Stories ran four issues in 1937.
 Dell Comics published Western Action Thrillers #1 shortly thereafter (cover-date Apr.
 1937), and began publishing Red Ryder Comics, initially reprinting the long-running comic strip, in 1941.
+Edward “Tex” O’Reilly, the creator of the fakelore figure Pecos Bill, collaborated on the Pecos Bill comic strip with cartoonist Jack A. Warren (also known as Alonzo Vincent Warren) distributed by George Matthew Adams Service from 1936 to 1937.

+In 1939, the Associated Features Syndicate, run by Robert W. Farrell, launched the newspaper strip Lightnin' and Lone Rider.
+Written by Farrell and illustrated by two young artists at the beginning artist: Jack Kirby and Frank Robbins, the strip was later reprinted in Eastern Color Printing's Famous Funnies.